 CHES Special Risk has homed in on solutions for smaller, micro-producers and other niche areas of the cannabis sector.

 “That part of the industry is still strong and producing a better product in certain respects,” Hirst said.
-“That is something we are focused on and our solutions also complement and reinforce our medical malpractice and life sciences business.”
+“That is something we are focused on and our solutions also complement and reinforce our medical malpractice insurance and life sciences business insurance.”

 The hard market at the start of the year, compounded by the onslaught of the Covid-19 pandemic, has directed a lot of business to the MGA space — and the cannabis sector is no exception.

 “We found there is restriction in market capacity available for the cannabis sector and we are excited to come out with a liability and product recall product,” Hirst said.
 “Our technology and software is up to date and agile, enabling us to offer the same level of service now as we were before the pandemic.”

 To find out more about our tailored cannabis products and how a CHES Special Risk policy can better respond to your client’s needs, please speak to your CHES underwriter or email us at email@example.com.